sagotechnology/Data-Engineering/02_kafka-spark-hdfs/README.md

 &nbsp;
 ## Project Description

-In this project, I work at an ed tech firm.
+I work at an ed tech firm.
 I've created a service that delivers assessments, and now several different customers (e.g., Pearson) want to publish their assessments on it.
 In this project I prepare the assessment data for data scientists who work for these customers to run queries.

 ## Tasks